ddeville/block-lldb-script/README.md

-An Python script for lldb to disassemble an Objective-C block
+### A Python script for lldb to disassemble an Objective-C block

 =================

 A Python script for `lldb` that prints an Objective-C block signature and disassemble its invoke function.